Created by :

 For example:

-1. The man and the woman walked over to the telephone.
+The man and the woman walked over to

 For example: